Gang-related kidnapping at apartment puts Colorado city back in national immigration debate

 Victims were Venezuelan migrants

-The victims of Monday’s attack are believed to be Venezuelan migrants, and Chamberlain applauded their “incredible amount of courage” reporting the crime, despite fears that their immigration status may lead to repercussions against them.
+The victims of Monday’s attack are Venezuelan migrants, and Chamberlain applauded their “incredible amount of courage” in reporting the crime, despite fears that their immigration status may lead to repercussions against them.

 Chamberlain said the suspects likely targeted the victims because they believed they would not report the crime to police.